News & Updates

 • Regular monitoring and review systems

-The key message: Starting the process before December 1 shows good faith and genuine commitment to compliance.
-WorkSafe Victoria recognizes that full implementation takes time, but inaction is not an option.
+The key message: Starting the process before December 1 and having a clear plan for 2026 shows genuine commitment to compliance.
+WorkSafe Victoria recognizes that meaningful implementation takes time, but inaction and lack of planning is not an option.

 What makes InCheq different:

-We combine cutting-edge software with specialist consulting and best in the biz network of delivery partners, to deliver:
+We combine cutting-edge software with specialist consulting and a best-in-the-biz network of delivery partners to deliver:

-• Rapid gap analysis assessments that identify your priority gaps
+• Rapid gap analysis assessments that identify your priority areas

-• Ready-to-use and customisable Risk Matrix and Register Templates and Resources
+• Ready-to-use and customizable Risk Matrix and Register Templates

-• A suite of industry-specific practical control measures that address root causes, not just symptoms
+• Practical Toolkits and industry-specific control measures that address root causes

 • Formal procedures that work in real workplaces